 - Navigating complexity.
 Adaptive management at the Northern Karamoja Growth, Health and Governance Program, Engineers without borders and Mercy Corps, 2014

-On 17 June 2014, the DCED organised a Webinar on Women’s Economic Empowerment: Measuring Household Level Results in Practice.
-Click here to access all webinar resources, including the full recording, powerpoint presentation and additional materials.
+Also in 2014, the DCED organised a Webinar on Women’s Economic Empowerment: Measuring Household Level Results in Practice.
+Click here to access all webinar resources, including the full recording, presentation and additional materials.

 Implementation in Challenge Funds

-The DCED has published Practical Guidelines for Measuring Results in Challenge Funds, using the DCED Standard.
+In 2013, the DCED published Practical Guidelines for Measuring Results in Challenge Funds, using the DCED Standard.
 The guidelines contain practical advice on topics including the selection of indicators, how to design a practical results measurement system, and how to share responsibilities between the business and the fund manager.
 They are also applicable to other forms of partnership with the private sector.

 - Experience of the Australian-funded Enterprise Challenge Fund: To read about the experiences of a challenge fund using the DCED Standard for Results Measurement, download “Designing a results measurement system for the Enterprise Challenge Fund for the Pacific and South-East Asia”.

-- On 23 January 2014, the DCED organised a Webinar on Measuring Results in Challenge Funds.
-Click here to access all webinar resources, including the full recording and powerpoint presentation, additional materials, and answers to frequently asked questions.
+- In 2014, the DCED organised a Webinar on Measuring Results in Challenge Funds.
+Click here to access all webinar resources, including the full recording and presentation, additional materials, and answers to frequently asked questions.

 Implementation in Conflict-Affected Environments